kbelisar/ggcorset/README.md

 `faceted` = optional argument (defaults to FALSE) which facets corset plots by c_var with soft grey lines denoting entire sample trajectories

+`facet_design` = defaults to "original" when `faceted` is set to TRUE.
+One of "original", or "line" which uses soft grey lines denoting entire sample trajectories in each facet

 `vio_fill` = optional argument to change the fill colour of the half violins (defaults to a soft black)

 `line_size` = optional argument to change the size (thickness) of the lines (default is 0.25)

+`line_col` = optional argument when `facet_design` is set to "line" to change the colour of the background group lines

 ### theme_ggcorset()